hirosystems/docs/docs/clarinet/how-to-guides/how-to-test-contract.md

 For a complete list of classes, objects, and interfaces available, see the [Deno's Clarinet module index](https://deno.land/x/clarinet/index.ts).

+For a step by step walkthrough in using `clarinet test`, you can also watch [Executing Tests and Checking Code Coverage](https://www.youtube.com/watch?v=j2TZ560xEPA&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=10).

 ### Comprehensive unit tests for `counter`

 Let us now write a higher coverage test suite.